wamp-proto/wamp-proto/spec/basic.md

 **Structure**
 The *application* payload (that is call arguments, call results, event payload etc) is always at the end of the message element list.
 The rationale is: *Brokers* and *Dealers* have no need to inspect (parse) the application payload.
 Their business is call/event routing.
 Having the application payload at the end of the list allows *Brokers* and *Dealers* to skip parsing it altogether.
 This improves efficiency/performance and probably even allows to transport encrypted application payloads transparently.

+*Examples* ----

+Subscription

+   [32, 713845233, {}, "com.myapp.mytopic1"]

 ### Message Definitions

-WAMP defines the following messages which are explained in detail in the following sections.
+WAMP defines the following MANDATORY messages which are explained in detail in the following sections.

+The messages for establishing a WAMP session are mandatory for all peers, i.e. an *Endpoint* MUST implement `HELLO`, `ABORT` and `GOODBYE`, while a *Router* MUST implement `WELCOME`,ABORT` and `GOODBYE

+All other messages are mandatory *per role*, i.e. in an implementation which only provides an *Endpoint* with the role of *Publisher* MUST additionally implement sending `PUBLISH` and receiving `PUBLISHED` and `ERROR`.

 #### `HELLO`